This week, I’d like to share with you a neat little framework to hold your coaching conversations.

 Q: What’s the problem you have right now?

 Follow up by asking questions about their desired outcome.
 For example:

 Then, ask questions to set and specify expectations or the evidence criteria to be used once the desired outcome is achieved:

 Q: How will you know when you have achieved what you want?

-– ask questions to identify the resources this person has already that can help achieve the outcome.
+Ask questions to identify the resources this person has already that can help achieve the outcome.
+Something like:

-Q: What skills, resources, expertise etc do you already have which will help you achieve your outcome?
+Q: What skills, resources, expertise etc do you already have that will help you achieve your desired outcome?

 Q: What are your options?

 Q: How else might you be able to achieve what you want?